Maximally entangled state can be a mixed state: Introduction

-In this Letter, we introduce a class of mixed states in $d\otimes d'~(d'\geq2d)$ Hilbert spaces which are maximally entangled.
-For this system, a pure maximally entangled state is $|\phi\rangle=\sum_{i=1}^d\frac{1}{\sqrt{d}}|ii\rangle$.
-It is apparent that the entanglement of a mixed state in this system can not be larger than this pure state.
-If a mixed state has the same entanglement quantified by a certain entanglement measure as this pure maximally entangled state, we call it {\it mixed maximally entangled state}.
-One key application of the pure maximally entangled state is perfect teleportation \cite{C.H.Be1}.
-It is widely known if a mixed state is used, a quantum state will not be teleported faithfully.
-However, this is only true for case of mixed state which is not maximally entangled.
-For mixed maximally entangled states presented in this Letter, we will show that a perfect teleportation can be realized.
-We then find that for a special quantum channel, the decoherence does not destroy the entanglement of these states.
-Thus they can be transferred through this channel to arbitrary distance and the resultant states can still be used for many quantum information processing tasks.
-We also propose a physical system to create this kind of states and study their local distinguishability.
+One key application of the pure maximally entangled state is perfect teleportation.
+If a mixed state is used a quantum state will not be teleported faithfully.
+However, this is only true for the case of mixed state which is not maximally entangled.
+For mixed maximally entangled states presented in this paper, we will show that these states can be used as a resource for perfect teleportation.
+Also those mixed maximally entangled states can be distinguished perfectly by local operations and classical communication \cite{WSHV,F,Hayashi,bose,Plenio1}.
+We also propose a preparation scheme to create experimentally this kind of states.